Alan Alda: 1972–1983: M*A*S*H and acclaim

 During the series' first five seasons, its tone was largely that of a traditional "service comedy" in the vein of shows such as McHale's Navy.
 As the original writers gradually left the show, Alda gained increasing control, and by the final seasons had become a producer and creative consultant.
 Under his watch, M*A*S*H retained its comedic foundation, but gradually assumed a more serious tone, openly addressing political and social issues of the 1970s.
-As a result, the 11 years of M*A*S*H are generally split into two eras: the Larry Gelbart/Gene Reynolds "comedy" years (1972–1977), and the Alan Alda "dramatic" years (1977–1983).
+As a result, the eleven years of M*A*S*H are generally split into two eras: the Larry Gelbart/Gene Reynolds "comedy" years (1972–1977), and the Alan Alda "dramatic" years (1977–1983).
 Alda disagreed with this assessment.
-In a 2016 interview he said, "I don't like to write political messages.
+In a 2016 interview he said: "I don't like to write political messages.
 I don't like plays that have political messages.
-I do not think I am responsible for that."
+I do not think I am responsible for that".

-Alda and his co-stars Wayne Rogers and McLean Stevenson worked well together during the first three seasons, but over time, tensions developed as Alda's role grew in popularity and disrupted their characters' original 'equal' standing.
+Alda and his co-stars Wayne Rogers and McLean Stevenson worked well together during the first three seasons, but over time, tensions developed as Alda's role grew in popularity and disrupted their characters' original "equal" standing.
 Rogers and Stevenson left the show at the end of the third season.
 Anticipating the fourth season, Alda and the producers sought a replacement for the surrogate parent role embodied in the character of Colonel Blake.
 Veteran actor Harry Morgan, who was a fan of the series and had previously appeared in it, joined the cast as Colonel Sherman T. Potter and carried on as one of the show's lead protagonists.
-Mike Farrell was introduced as Hawkeye's new tentmate BJ Hunnicutt.
-Alda's father Robert Alda and half-brother Antony Alda appeared together in the 20th episode of season eight of M*A*S*H, "Lend a Hand".
+Mike Farrell was introduced as Hawkeye's new tentmate B.J.
+Hunnicutt.
+Alda's father, Robert Alda, and half-brother, Antony Alda, appeared together in the 20^{th} episode of season eight of M*A*S*H, "Lend a Hand".
 Robert had previously appeared in "The Consultant" in season three.

-By 1981, he was the highest paid person on a TV show with a contract paying him $225,000 an episode ($5.4 million per season).
+By 1981, Alda was the highest-paid person on a television show with a contract paying him $225,000 an episode ($5.4 million per season).

 In his 1981 autobiography, Jackie Cooper, who directed several early M*A*S*H episodes, wrote that Alda concealed a lot of hostility, and that the two of them barely spoke by the end of Cooper's tenure.

 During his M*A*S*H years, Alda made several game-show appearances, most notably on The $10,000 Pyramid, and as a frequent panelist on What's My Line? and To Tell the Truth.
 He also starred in films including the 1978 comedy films Same Time, Next Year and California Suite, and wrote and starred in the title role of the 1979 political drama film The Seduction of Joe Tynan.
 His favorite episodes of M*A*S*H are "Dear Sigmund" and "In Love and War".
-In 1996, Alda was ranked 41st on TV Guides 50 Greatest TV Stars of All Time.
+In 1996, Alda was ranked 41^{st} on TV Guides 50 Greatest TV Stars of All Time.